seouun/seouun/README.md

-# Hi, I'm Seoyun Kim 😸
+# Hi, I'm Seoyun Kim 👋

-I'm an undergraduate student double-majoring in Statistics and International Trade, passionate about applying **causal inference and machine learning** to environmental and public health questions.
-Currently preparing for graduate study in climate/environmental policy.
+I'm an undergraduate student double-majoring in Statistics and International Trade.
+My work applies causal inference and machine learning to questions in climate, environmental, and public health policy.
+I'm currently applying to graduate programs in climate and sustainability, with the goal of using quantitative methods to evaluate climate and environmental policy.

 ---

 ## Research Interests

-- Climate change impact quantification (SSP scenarios, IAM)
+- Climate impact quantification under SSP scenarios
 - Causal inference for environmental and health policy
 - Semi-parametric methods under complex survey design

 ---